strenkml/discord-typescript-template/README.md

 - Uses Enmap.js for its database
 - Custom logging
 - Production and non production modes
-- Docker containers for prod and non-prod
+- Docker containers for production and development
 - A Makefile file for easily building and running the Docker containers
 - Prettier config file
 - Eslint config